 The following regulations and guidelines can help prevent the introduction and spread of non-native species before their spread becomes a costly problem for island managers to control.

-Please check your clothing, boots and gear for soil and hitchhiking seeds.
-Remove any seeds and soil before you set foot on the Islands.
+Please check your clothing, boots, and gear for soil and hitchhiking seeds and insects.
+Remove any seeds, soil, and insects (including ants) before you set foot on the Islands.

 Additionally, the following supplies may not be brought across the channel:

 - Firewood or any untreated, unfinished wood (including hiking sticks)

 - Live or Potted Plants

 - Motorized vehicles

 Your participation in checking your own gear and supplies ensures the protection of the islands unique ecological systems and the protection of breeding populations of marine mammals, endangered species of seabirds, eagles, islands foxes and other unique and rare species of flora and fauna inhabiting the California Islands.

 Islands on the Edge: The Threat of Non-Native Plants and Animals